 Are you looking for where to eat in Florence on Christmas day?
 Fear not, traveling food lovers!
-Curious Appetite did all the dirty work of calling around Florence, even across the world!
+Curious Appetite did all the dirty work of calling around Florence.

 Florence is less of a ghost town during the holiday season than in August and there are some valid places open, serving up quality food.
 Plus, my specialty culinary tours are still going on before & after Christmas Day thanks to my excellent team of experts- so in case you’d like a moveable feast during your stay- check out Curious Appetite’s food tour options, too.